tethysplatform/tethys/docs/installation/ubuntu16_conda.rst

         $ t
       (tethys) $ _

-b.
+c.
 Install Tethys Platform into the virtual environment:

   .. note:: In the example we use, we installed Anaconda into $HOME/anaconda3.
 So our virtual environment path is $HOME/anaconda3/env/tethys.